SirSaltySalmon/usop/README.md

 ## ...But why?
 I made this website to learn about Node.js and SQLite.
 I thought this would be fun to make (and it was).
 I do not encourage the blatant objectification of characters and I hope creators will take their characters' appearance on this website with a grain of salt.

+## Did you use AI?
+I had a LOT of AI assistance as I was not familiar with the syntax and rules of the new languages and tools I had to learn.
+AI is not used for any other purpose than code generation.

 ## I want these characters to be on this website!
 This site is a work in progress and I would love to add more characters if I have the time.
 Feel free to suggest on the GitHub page.
 Though I can't guarantee that my lazy ass will uphold anything, so please don't expect too much.
 Right now I'm figuring out a way to automate the process first.